Myths vs facts

 Aerial shooting is inhumane.

 The RSPCA supports professionally managed aerial culling of feral horses in Kosciuszko.
-An expert committee appointed by the NSW government to advise on feral horse control concluded that aerial culling is the most humane and effective method of control in Kosciuszko.
+An expert committee appointed by the NSW government to advise on feral horse control concluded that under the correct circumstances, aerial culling is one of the most humane and effective lethal control methods.
 There are strict protocols to maximise welfare outcomes.
 Trapping and transporting horses for slaughter causes much more suffering than shooting.

 Rehoming and fertility control are magic solutions.